Aydin

 Kazim Karabekir Street

-I am very glad that I visited Aydin.
+I’m very glad that I went to Aydin.
 It was a perfect stop, easy to visit and interesting.
-It’s certainly not a touristic place, but if you get an opportunity to spend a day there, do it.
+It’s certainly not a touristic place but, if you get an opportunity to spend a day there, do it.

 Back to Turkey